parkco34/basic_python_projects/simple_oop_game/README.md

 It's a Basement that is composed of heirarchies representing your MENTAL STATE.

-   Beginning at the ABYSS level, with minimum HEALTH made up of pHYSICAL,
+   Beginning at the ABYSS level, with minimum HEALTH made up of PHYSICAL,
     MENTAL, and HENRI.
 The first enemy you encounter, the Re-Sister, must be fought in order to go on to the next MIND STATE, and so on until you eventually reach the WINDOW...
 There are THREE main BOSSES in which block